GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client with a matching joined channel always has at least one connection associated with the channel.
 If a client has no matching joined channel, the packet is discarded.

-Since the network path for a channel is unidirectional and uses a different path than the unicast part of the connection, packets associated with a channel are acknowledged with MC_ACK frames {{channel-ack-frame}} instead of ACK frames.
 Each channel has an independent packet number space.
+Since the network path for a channel is unidirectional and uses a different packet number space than the unicast part of the connection, packets associated with a channel are acknowledged with MC_ACK frames {{channel-ack-frame}} instead of ACK frames.

 The use of any particular channel is OPTIONAL for both the server and the client.
 It is recommended that applications designed to leverage the multicast capabilities of this extension also provide graceful degradation for endpoints that do not or cannot make use of the multicast functionality (see {{graceful-degradation}}).